Birmingham Barons: History

 As a result of Major League Baseball's restructuring of Minor League Baseball in 2021, the Barons were organized into the eight-team Double-A South.
 In 2022, the Double-A South became known as the Southern League, the name historically used by the regional circuit prior to the 2021 reorganization.

+Elmore Sports Group purchased the team in 1995.
+In 2005, Elmore Sports Group sold to team to Don Logan.
 In 2023, Diamond Baseball Holdings purchased the team from The Logan Family.